|

 effort on all three fronts.
 It is about convergence, not

+compromise.
 Another interesting thing I discovered while

 preparing for the workshop is the difference between two and three